Poems,

 Those who risk nothing ... do nothing, have nothing, are nothing.

-They may temporarily avoid suffering and sorrow, but They cannot feel, learn, change, grow, live, or love.
+They cannot feel, learn, change, grow, live, or love.

 Chained by their certitudes, they become slaves Forfeiting their freedom.